-The TML lava flows are easily recognized in the field by their clinopyroxene and skeletal plagioclase phenocrysts, up to 1 cm in size (Figure 4), accompanied by groundmass olivine.
-Geochemical analyses from a measured section through the TML at Sonora Peak 9 km to the ESE, presented by Busby et al. (2008b), show that it ranges from trachyandesite to basaltic trachyandesite (Table 2 and Figure 7).
-The TML is continuous across the map area (Figure 3), because much of the relief on the palaeocanyon floor was filled in by the underlying Relief Peak Formation.
-The unconformity between the Relief Peak Formation and the Stanislaus Group (unconformity 3; Figure 2) has less relief in the map area (Figure 3) than other areas (e.g. Sonora Pass, Busby et al. 2008b).
+The Table Mountain Latite (TML) lava flows are easily recognized in the field by their clinopyroxene and skeletal plagioclase phenocrysts, up to 1 cm in size (Figure 4), accompanied by groundmass olivine.
+Geochemical analyses from a measured section through the TML at Sonora Peak 9 km to the ESE, presented by Busby et al., (2008b), show that it ranges from trachyandesite to basaltic-trachyandesite (Table 2; Figure 7), The TML is continuous across the map area (Figure 3), because much of the relief on the paleocanyon floor was filled in by the underlying Relief Peak Formation.
+The unconformity between the Relief Peak Formation and the Stanislaus Group (unconformity 3; Figure 2) has less relief in the map area (Figure 3) than other areas (e.g. Sonora Pass, Busby et al., 2008b).
 On Red Peak in the east, the TML consists of seven or eight latite flows, 160 m thick with the top eroded.
-Five latite flows compose the 150 m-thick TML section between the two faults (Figure 4) and west of the Bald Peak fault the TML has four latite flows (Figure 3).
-Thus, the number of flows decreases westwards over a very short distance (just a few kilometres).
-This westward palaeoflow direction is consistent with the fact that only 9 km to the ESE on Sonora Peak, the TML section is 405 m thick and contains 26 flows (top eroded;
+Five latite flows compose the 150 m thick TML section between the two faults (Figure 4) and west of the Bald Peak fault the TML has four latite flows (Figure 3).
+Thus, the number of flows decreases westward over a very short distance (just a few kilometers).
+This westward paleoflow direction is consistent with the fact that only 9 kilometers to the ESE on Sonora Peak, the TML section is 405 m thick and contains 26 flows (top eroded; Busby et al., 2008b).
+This eastward thickening of TML is compatible with an eruptive source in the Little Walker caldera, which is 15 km east of the map area (Figures 1, 3).